maartenba/maartenba.github.io/src/data/blog/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.md

 That got me thinking, and almost pleading for someone to come up with a solution:

-<blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">Startup idea: &quot;Give travel site a bunch of e-mail addresses and budgets.
+> Startup idea: "Give travel site a bunch of e-mail addresses and budgets.
 Site lets those people select flights within that budget.
-I say yes/no and get billed.&quot; - Would love this for conference organizing!</p>&mdash; Maarten Balliauw (@maartenballiauw) <a href="https://twitter.com/maartenballiauw/status/1014515650902089731?ref_src=twsrc%5Etfw">July 4, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+I say yes/no and get billed." - Would love this for conference organizing!— Maarten Balliauw (@maartenballiauw) [July 4, 2018](https://twitter.com/maartenballiauw/status/1014515650902089731?ref_src=twsrc%5Etfw)
+ <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Alas, by the time we had that 19 speaker booking coming up, no such solution came about, and we were once again doing the manual process.